jlorente/yii2-command-handler/README.md

 ```php
 $processor->run(10, false); //This will limit the commands to 10 and won't restore the erroneous ones.
 ```

+## Further considerations

+Previously I said that commands for ActiveRecord receivers have to inherit from \jlorente\command\db\Command.
+That's not true at all and depends of the final behavior that you want to achieve.
+Commands for ActiveRecord receivers could inherit from \jlorente\command\base\Command too, but the receiver of the command will store the state it had when the command was created and not the one that it has when the command will be executed.
+Those commands that inherit from \jlorente\command\db\Command will always fetch the ActiveRecord object from the database instead of using a copy of the object with the properties that it had when the command was created.

 ## License
 Copyright &copy; 2015 José Lorente Martín <jose.lorente.martin@gmail.com>.